sunlightsgy/AffineGAN/README.md

 # AffineGAN

-This is the official pytorch implementions for the paper "Facial Image-to-Video Translation by a Hidden Aine Transformation" in ACM Multimedia 19.
+This is the official pytorch implementions for the paper "Facial Image-to-Video Translation by a Hidden Affine Transformation" in ACM Multimedia 19.

 ## Installation